levidavis111/ios-structs-classes-lab/README.md

 Does this code work?
 Why or why not?

+No, the func has to be mutating.
+I don't know why; I wasn't paying attention at that particular moment in class, but I did catch it briefly enough to know that is how to fix it.

 Fix the `BankAccount` struct so it does work.

+struct BankAccount {
+var owner: String
+var balance: Double

+mutating func deposit(_ amount: Double) {
+balance += amount
+}

+mutating func withdraw(_ amount: Double) {
+balance -= amount
+}
+}

 Given the code below (which should incorporate any fixes you made):